 Take the example of a modern operation theatre.
 The cost of an operation table (on which the patient lies) is Rs.
 6 lakhs, the multi-dome light Rs.
 4 lakhs, the machine to make the patient unconscious-anaesthesia machine- Rs.
 4 lakhs, the machine to cut and burn and stop the bleeding -Cautery machine—Rs.
 2 lakhs.
 The multi-channel monitor to record the pulse, B.P., respiration Rs.
 5 lakhs, some sort of air purifiers Rs.
 3 lakhs – a minimum cost of about Rs.
 24 lakhs.
 The general rule for all readers to understand the economics is—AT LEAST ONE THIRD OF THE COST MUST BE RECOVERED EVERY YEAR-JUST TO RECOVER THE INPUT COSTS.
 Therefore, the owner must earn about Rs.
 8 lakhs just to recover the costs of all the machines.
-Presuming that the hospital works for 300 days, it must earn about Rs.
-2670 per day only to recover the equipment costs alone.
-All consumables, medicines, costs for extra trained staff and nurses, and costs of space, electricity, water etc are separate and profits thereafter.
+Presuming that the operation theatre works for 300 days, it must earn about Rs.
+2670 per day to recover the equipment costs alone.
+All consumables, medicines, costs for trained staff and nurses, and costs of space, electricity, water etc are separate added costs .
+Profits are added to that.
 How can the total bill be other than costly?
 Earlier, the equipment was simpler and the system relied more on the skills of the doctors.
 The equipment costs were one tenth (or less) than those at present.

 Am I exaggerating to, somehow, exonerate the profession of “cheating and fraud”?
 Let us look at the costs involved in a public hospital.
 Lokmanya Tilak Hospital- popularly known as Sion Hospital- is a major municipal hospital reputed as the hospital for the poor.
 No commercialization but unfortunately equally influenced by “modern technology”.
 In 2018-19, it spent around Rs.
 400 crores on 72000 indoor patients, with nearly 100 Intensive care beds (I.C.U.beds) and 1200 general beds.
 The hospital performed 32000 operations in that year and the average stay of the patients was 7`6 days- -probably the lowest in the country, showing how economical its services are.
 Considering that the costs are 8 times in I.C.U.s compared to the costs in general wards, the hospital spends Rs.
 7500 per day on general ward patients and Rs.
 60000 per day on patients in I.C.U.s.
 This is only running cost; no question of profits, no consideration for initial investment on land, structures and equipment.
 Is the bill of Rs.1 to 1`20 lakhs per day “exorbitant” in the private sector in a 5-star hospital?
 The bill in Noida hospital could have been reasonably Rs.
 9 lakhs for 8 days of hospitalization in I.C.U.; it was Rs.
 13 lakhs.
 The general public feels it to be exorbitant because they do not know what it really costs.
 And that is because they do not pay in public hospitals.
 THE ROOT CAUSE OF RISING HEALTH CARE COSTS IS BLIND ACCEPTANCE OF MODERN TECHNOLOGY.
 Modern technology has immensely benefitted 10% of the patients who were suffering from (previously) incurable diseases but is causing immense financial hardships for the rest of the 90% of the patients who were getting similar relief by previous method of treatment at a much lower cost.